huzaifahpunjani/Multi-Process-vs-Multi-Thread-using-merge-sort/README.md

 Submitted to: [Miss Sumaiyah Zahid](https://github.com/sumaiyah-zahid)

 ##OBJECTIVE:
 Our project will mainly focus on the differences between multithreading and multiprocessing.
-The performance comparison will be observed by the implementation of merge sort. check out our codes in the directory of [CODES](https://github.com/huzaifahpunjani/Project-OS/tree/master/Source-Code)
+The performance comparison will be observed by the implementation of merge sort. check out our codes in the directory of [CODES](https://github.com/huzaifahpunjani/Project-OS/tree/master/Source-Code) and project [report](https://github.com/huzaifahpunjani/Project-OS/blob/master/OS_PROJECT_REPORT_16K3924_16K3934_16K3937.docx) here.

 ##INTRODUCTION:
 We will show the comparison by implementing sorting algorithm i.e. Merge Sort in different ways: using multithreading and multiprocessing.
 We will compare the performance of this sorting algorithm with respect to time, number of inputs and speed in relation with multiple threads and multiple processes.